-This week we are announcing rowing trips on three different rivers in Europe: Neva in Russia, Dordogne in France and Mosel in Germany.
+This week [original blog was posted in 2017] we are announcing rowing trips on three different rivers in Europe: Neva in Russia, Dordogne in France and Mosel in Germany.
 English nouns are neutral but in French, German and Russian, nouns are generally feminine or masculine.
 In their native languages, some of our rivers are female and some male.

 It struck me as a romantic or at a minimum an interesting concept to identify the gender of a river.
 La Dordogne is considered the most beautiful river in France – feminine makes sense.
 Mosel, also feminine as die Mosel or la Moselle, rates by some as the most beautiful river in Europe.
 Logical.
 But the Mosel flows into the masculine Rhine, and le Lot, where we have a weekend trip also in the south of France is beautiful but masculine.
 Can a river be handsome?